 - Diaries of men while serving on crash boats

-- Photos of crash boats and their bases
+- Good quality photos of crash boats and their bases

 If you are able to loan any of the above, or other relevant material, please use the "CONTACT US" button to the left to extend your offer, or to make corrections to this site.
 As new information or features are added to this site you will see notice of it here.
 Please check back from time to time to check for additional information and photos.

 While the AAF/USAF Crash Boat Association is still active, they no longer maintain a separate website but have chosen to sponsor this site.
-Due to the extensive contributions from its members of photos, manuals, information, and mission reports, this site has become sort of their unofficial home on the web.
+Due to the extensive contributions from its members of photos, manuals, information, and mission reports, this site has become their semi-official home on the web.

 In spite of the many hardships, for many of the men who served on these small boats, it was one of the most outstanding and rewarding periods of their lives.
 By now, most have passed from this life.
 I hope this site will keep their memory alive for at least a few years.
 Please feel free to copy any material on this website for your personal, non-commercial use.